Multimedia framework

 A multimedia framework is a software framework that handles media on a computer and through a network.
 A good multimedia framework offers an intuitive API and a modular architecture to easily add support for new audio, video and container formats and transmission protocols.
 It is meant to be used by applications such as media players and audio or video editors, but can also be used to build videoconferencing applications, media converters and other multimedia tools.
 Data is processed among modules automatically, it is unnecessary for app to pass buffers between connected modules one by one.

 In contrast to function libraries, a multimedia framework provides a run time environment for the media processing.
 Ideally such an environment provides execution contexts for the media processing blocks separated from the application using the framework.
 The separation supports the independent processing of multimedia data in a timely manner.
 These separate contexts can be implemented as threads.

+Overview

+Multimedia frameworks act as an abstraction layer, simplifying the complexity of handling multimedia data formats, decoding and encoding streams, synchronizing audio and video playback, and managing multimedia resources.
+They provide a consistent interface for developers to access various multimedia components and services offered by the underlying operating system or hardware.

+Functionality

+Modern multimedia frameworks typically offer a wide range of functionality, including but not limited to: